csiro-hydroinformatics/metaheuristics/R/pkgs/mh/README.md

 **mh** is an R package to access a metaheuristics framework [CSIRO.Metaheuristics](https://github.com/jmp75/metaheuristics) running on Microsoft .NET and Mono.

-Note that as of 2015-01, this package is not at a stage intended for use by many developers.
-The build process is not streamlined and well documented.
+As of 2015-04, this package is used by the author for project work calibrating hydrologic models, on Windows and Linux.
+The build process has significantly improved over the past few months, but this remains a complicated package to use.
+It currently requires rClr 0.7-4 at least.

 ## Prerequisites and package dependencies